akuzyakina/AzureFrontDoorWhatTheHack/README.md

    - Use the Rules Engine in Front Door to filter requests by geography

 ## Prerequisites
-- Your own Azure subscription with Owner access
+- An Azure subscription with Owner/Contributor access
-  - Or a Resource Group with Contributor access and ability to manage [Resource Providers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types)
-- GitHub account

 ## Contributors
 - Andy Wahrenberger